 - “I’m bored with retirement.
 Now what?”
 Read Billy Graham’s response about not wasting your retirement years.

 - Boredom often plagues young people, too.
 Read this short devotional from Billy Graham about living a life of purpose.

 “Too often we use petty little petitions, oratorical exercises, or the words of others rather than the cries of our inmost being.
 When you pray, pray!” —Billy Graham

 Do you ever find yourself praying for the same things over and over?
 There’s something to be said for persistence in prayer, but it can also be good to expand your conversation with God.

 Think of someone—or maybe a group of people—you don’t normally pray for and add that person or group to your prayers.
 If no one comes to mind, ask God to give you a specific burden that you take to Him in prayer.
 You might even ask others to join you.
 Whatever you pray for, expect God to work.

-- Join us in prayer during Franklin Graham’s Decision America Tour across North Carolina.
+- Join us in prayer during Prayer March 2020 with Franklin Graham.

 “And rising very early in the morning, while it was still dark, [Jesus] departed and went out to a desolate place, and there he prayed.” —Mark 1:35